evendrow/cs236g/README.md

 ![header](doc/header.gif)

-This repository contains the official implementation for _Controlling GAN Generation with Deep Latent Perturbation_
+This repository contains the official implementation for _Controlling Generative Models with Deep Latent Perturbation_

 ## Getting Started